Go to site main page,

 A tremendous number of fibrous plants can potentially be made into cloth (with varying degrees of success).
 This man’s shirt is a rare example of cloth made from banana fiber (Kavalan tribe, Taiwan, in the Taiwan National Museum)

 The fineness and strength of cotton fibers produces a smoother surface than is possible with hemp, expanding such artistic expression as embroidery and batik (although not equaling the medium of silk, with its much finer fibers).
-But a more important quality of cotton is that its tough, even fibers allowed the expansion of weaving technology beyond the limitations of the backstrap loom and ultimately permitted the standardization necessary for machine weaving and therefore for industrial-scale production.
+But a more important quality of cotton is that its tough, even fibers allowed the expansion of weaving technology beyond the limitations of the backstrap loom and other small looms and ultimately permitted the standardization necessary for machine weaving and therefore for industrial-scale production.

-Cotton plants are less drought-resistant than most kinds of hemp or henequen, and are confined to moister areas.
+Unfortunately, cotton plants are less drought-resistant than most kinds of hemp or henequen, and are confined to moister areas.
 That is why it is considered wasteful to grow cotton in California, where crops require irrigation.
 It is also why cotton became an important crop in the American southeast, where there is ample rainfall and a long, warm growing season.

 But even in areas where it can be grown, cotton requires a substantial labor force.
 The labor input per square meter of finished cloth has often placed it beyond the reach of poorest segments of the population.
 In pre-Columbian Mexico, for example, cotton was regarded as appropriate only for elite use, and sumptuary laws confined the majority of the population to hempen (maguey) garments.